The Partition-Frequency Enumeration Matrix: Connection with arithmetic functions

 For another recurrence relation for $\sigma_1(n)$, see Example~\ref{ex:JTP-prod}. \end{Example}

-We have now seen several techniques to obtain results connecting the arithmetical functions of elementary number theory with partition-type objects.
+We have now seen several techniques to obtain results connecting certain arithmetic functions of elementary number theory with partition-theoretic objects.
 Next, we extend the applicability of these techniques by considering arbitrary generating functions.